liz-lewis-manchester/CNM_2025_group_04/README.md

 Once this is done, you can click the run button and the code will produce all the required figures and animations, at the same time saving all the figures in the results folder.

-The aforementioned technique can be used in all test cases, however, if you want to see the animation for "test case 4" you will need to highlight for which lambda you want to see the animation.
+The aforementioned technique can be used in all test cases by just changing the number test and typing the one that you are interested in, however, if you want to see the animation for "test case 4" you will need to highlight for which lambda you want to see the animation.
 In order to do this, in a new cell just paste the following:

 ```
 %cd /content/CNM_2025_group_04/src